fbpx

 Stop, Start, Continue

-As we’ve seen, many resolutions are things we want to do more or less of.
+Many resolutions are things we want to do more or less of.
 Sometimes resolutions don’t require us to change anything though.
 It may be helpful to think about your resolutions in terms of the things you want to start, stop, or continue.

 Following through on Resolutions